Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 What do I do if I feel sad?

-Depression is a disorder that is evidenced by excessive sadness, loss of interest in enjoyable things, and low motivation.
+Depression is a disorder that is characterised by excessive sadness, loss of interest in enjoyable things, and low motivation.

 Depression is common.
-One in three people will experience a major depressive episode at some stage in their lives.
-While most cases of depression are mild, about one person in ten will have a moderate or severe episode.
+One in three people will experience an episode of major depression at some stage in their lives.
+While most cases of depression are mild, about one in ten people will have a moderate or severe episode.

-Any of these features may serve as warning signs of depression.
+Any of these features may be warning signs of depression.
 You need to be experiencing at least five of these symptoms for at least two weeks to be considered as having a depressive disorder.
 Remember, only a qualified mental health professional can diagnose depression following a thorough assessment of your personal situation and circumstances.
-If you’re concerned about the way you’ve been feeling, please don’t delay speaking with your regular healthcare provider or check out our anonymous online test below and see if one of our online courses could help.
+If you’re concerned about the way you’ve been feeling, please don’t delay speaking with your regular healthcare provider.
+You can also check out our anonymous online test and see if one of our online programs could help.

 Not Sure Whether to Seek Help?